 All attribute names are case sensitive

-That means that the name 'price' and 'Price' will be recognized as two different attributes (with small and capital 'p').
-Please make sure that all attributes are written correctly to match the required/recommended attributes above.
+This means that the name 'price' and 'Price' will be recognized as two different attributes (with lowercase and uppercase 'p').
+Please make sure all attributes are written correctly to match the required/recommended attributes above.

 For more information on possible data attributes and which data might help to even improve the Product Guide, please also check https://www.excentos.com/en/documentation/data-feed-requirements.